Breast Augmentation in Jacksonville, Florida

 While there is no evidence that breast implants cause breast cancer, they may change the way mammography is done to detect cancer.
 When you request a routine mammogram, be sure to go to a radiology center where technicians are experienced in the special techniques required to get a reliable x-ray of a breast with an implant.
 Additional views will be required.
 Ultrasound examinations may be of benefit in some women with implants to detect breast lumps or to evaluate the implant.

-While the majority of women do not experience these complications, if you are concerned about any of them, you should discuss your concerns with Dr. Csikai during your initial consultation.
+The vast majority of women who have breast implants do not experience any of these complications.
+However, if you have any concerns, be sure to discuss them with Dr. Csikai during your initial consultation.

 Planning your Breast Augmentation Surgery

 In your initial consultation, Dr. Csikai will evaluate your health and explain which surgical techniques are most appropriate for you based on your goals and anatomy.

 Be sure to discuss your expectations frankly with Dr. Csikai.
 He will be equally frank with you, describing your alternatives and the risks and limitations of each.
 You may want to ask Dr. Csikai for a copy of the manufacturer’s insert that comes with the implant he will use – just so you are fully informed about the implants.
 And, be sure to tell Dr. Csikai if you smoke, and if you’re taking any medications, vitamins, or other drugs.

 Dr. Csikai will also explain the type of anesthesia to be used, and the costs involved.
 Because most insurance companies do not consider breast augmentation to be medically necessary, carriers generally do not cover the cost of breast augmentation.